memealchemy/broom/README.md

 <img src="item.png" height="50">

 The absolutely underrated meme build tool.
-This should be a submodule of the [memealchemy](https://github.com/memealchemy/memealchemy) project, but this can be run separately for your own use.
+This is a submodule of the [memealchemy](https://github.com/memealchemy/memealchemy) project, but this can be run separately for your own use.

 ## Usage